nus-cs2103/website-base/admin/tutorials.md

 {% if cs2113 %}* Tutorials will be conducted in f2f, on campus.{% else %}
 * The initial few tutorials will be through Zoom; the rest will be F2F.{% endif %}
 * A tutorial group is handled by two tutors.
 Each tutor will work with two teams.
-* Zoom will be used (even during F2F tutorials) for projecting slides and collecting chat responses.
+* Zoom will be used (even during F2F tutorials) for projecting slides and (occasionally) collecting chat responses.
 * MS Teams will be used for file sharing.

 <!--